Sovereignty Is Of The Individual

 Sovereignty rests on these factual premises:

-1. Life is the ultimate value.
+1. Life-as-flourishing is the ultimate value.

 2. Reason is the means of living.